How We Go

 the 20th century.

-Our crew has spent years exploring this network, walking alongside residents, listening to the people who live along it, and charting new ways through.
+Our crew has spent years exploring this network, walking alongside residents, and connecting routes that still remain.

-It’s a pleasure to share it with travelers who want to experience the range, not just pass through.
+It’s a pleasure to share it with travelers who want to feel the range, not just pass through.

 Trekking

-You don’t need to be an avid trekker or elite athlete to enjoy the trails here.
-If you’re joining us on an Expedition or Journey, though, you should expect long, active days—typically 15–25 km on foot, with significant elevation gain and loss over varied mountain terrain.
+We don’t require prior trekking experience to join us on crossings, and you don’t need to be an avid athlete to enjoy the trails.
+If you’re joining us on an Expedition or Journey, though, you should expect long, active days—typically 15–25 km on foot, with significant elevation gain and loss depending on the route.

-If that sounds ambitious, Bespoke trips allow for adjustments: shorter stretches of trail, more overlanding, more time in towns or at waterfalls, or extra rest days built in between.
+If that sounds ambitious, Bespoke expeditions allow for shorter stretches of trail, more overlanding and time in communities and waterfalls, or extra rest days built in between.

 Ultimately, any time on the trail here is time well spent.